 COVID-19 Screening question Yes No Have you had a confirmed diagnosis of COVID-19 in the last 10 days?
-If the individual answers yes , proceed to respiratory pathway.
-A PCR test does not need to be repeated if there is evidence of a positive PCR in the last 10 days. } If the individual answers no , proceed to next question; 0, NB: Any person who has previously tested positive for SARS-CoV-2 by PCR should be exempt from being re-tested within a period of 90 days from their initial symptom onset, or the first positive test, if asymptomatic, unless they develop new possible COVID-19 symptoms.
+If the individual answers YES proceed to respiratory pathway.
+A PCR test does not need to be repeated if there is evidence of a positive PCR in the last 10 days.
+If the individual answers NO , proceed to next question; Ο, NB: Any person who has previously tested positive for SARS-CoV-2 by PCR should be exempt from being re-tested within a period of 90 days from their initial symptom onset, or the first positive test, if asymptomatic, unless they develop new possible COVID-19 symptoms.
 This is because fragments of inactive virus can be persistently detected by PCR in respiratory tract samples for some time following infection Do you have any of the following symptoms; High temperature or fever?
 New, continuous cough?
-A loss or alteration to taste or smell?
-Any other symptoms of a respiratory virus?
-If the individual answers yes , proceed to respiratory pathway and undertake a PCR test.
+A loss or alteration to taste or smell?Any other symptoms of a respiratory virus?
+If the individual answers YES, proceed to respiratory pathway and undertake a PCR test.
 A Rapid Diagnostic Testing (including POCT) or LFD may also be undertaken in addition to a PCR test to support rapid patient placement assessment on the respiratory pathway.
-If the individual answers no , proceed to next question; Have you had contact with someone with a confirmed diagnosis of COVID-19 in the last 10 days?
-If individual answers yes , and where they are fully vaccinated and asymptomatic of respiratory viral symptoms, undertake a Rapid Diagnostic Testing (including POCT) or LFD testing.
-If negative, proceed to non-respiratory pathway and undertake daily Rapid Diagnostic Testing (including POCT) or LFD tests for 10 days from the date of exposure
+If the individual answers NO , proceed to next question; Have you had contact with someone with a confirmed diagnosis of COVID-19 in the last 10 days?
+If individual answers YES , and where they are fully vaccinated (adults only) and asymptomatic of respiratory viral symptoms, undertake a Rapid Diagnostic Testing (including POCT) or LFD testing where available.
+If negative, the patient may proceed on th non-respiratory pathway and undertake daily Rapid Diagnostic Testing (including POCT) or LFD tests for 10 days from the date of exposure

-If POCT positive on admission or at any point during the subsequent 10 days, proceed to respiratory pathway.
-If there is no access to rapid diagnostic testing, contacts of cases still within the 10 day contact isolation period should have a PCR 1 3 undertaken on admission.
+COVID-19 Screening question Yes No If POCT positive on admission or at any point during the subsequent 10 days, proceed to respiratory pathway.
+If there is no access to rapid diagnostic testing, contacts of cases still within the 10 day contact isolation period should have a PCR undertaken on admission.
 These patients should ideally be placed in a single room with transmission based precautions applied for the remainder of the contact isolation period unless rapid diagnostic testing (including POCTs) or LFD can be accessed during this time.
-If the individual answers yes and they are not fully vaccinated, undertake a PCR test and place on the respiratory pathway with TBPs applied for the remainder of the contact isolation period. } If the individual answers no , undertake a Rapid Diagnostic Testing (including POCT) or LFD test.
+If the individual answers YES and they are not fully vaccinated, undertake a PCR test and place on the respiratory pathway with TBPs applied for the remainder of the contact isolation period. } If the individual answers NO , undertake a Rapid Diagnostic Testing (including POCT) or LFD test.
 If negative, proceed to non respiratory pathway.
-If Rapid Diagnostic Testing (including POCT) or LFD test positive, proceed to respiratory pathway and undertake a follow up PCR test. , O, If there is no access to rapid diagnostic testing a PCR test should be undertaken on admission.
+If Rapid Diagnostic Testing (including POCT) or LFD test positive, proceed to respiratory pathway and undertake a follow up PCR test. \ If there is no access to rapid diagnostic testing a PCR test should be undertaken on admission.
 Provided the patient has answered no to the previous screening questions above they may be placed on the non-respiratory pathway.